 R repositories contain package tar files and are the primary vehicle for organizing and distributing R packages.
-For more information on packages and repositories see Appendix B in the admin guide.
+For more information on packages and repositories, see Package Ecosystem.

 In RStudio Package Manager, repositories are created from one or more sources.
 The documentation in this chapter outlines repositories as well as the types and structure of sources.